GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

   # Run test against images previously built by Skaffold into a 'tags.json' file
   skaffold test --build-artifacts=tags.json

+  # Build the artifacts and then deploy them
+  skaffold build -q | skaffold test --build-artifacts -

+  # Test the pre-build image
+  skaffold test --image='<image-name>'

 Options:
-  -a, --build-artifacts=: File containing build result from a previous 'skaffold build --file-output' -f, --filename='skaffold.yaml': Path or URL to the Skaffold config file -m, --module=[]: Filter Skaffold configs to only the provided named modules
+  -a, --build-artifacts=: File containing build result from a previous 'skaffold build --file-output' -f, --filename='skaffold.yaml': Path or URL to the Skaffold config file -i, --image=: A pre-built image to test
+  -m, --module=[]: Filter Skaffold configs to only the provided named modules
       --remote-cache-dir='': Specify the location of the git repositories cache (default $HOME/.skaffold/repos)